jmdoan1/upwork-job-search-alerts/README.md

 1. Search for **@userinfobot** in Telegram
 2. Start a chat with this bot, and it will reply with your account information
-3. Copy your ID number (it typically starts with a minus sign if you're not using a channel)
+3. Copy your ID number

 ### Step 4: Create Your Configuration File